 You can study intense specialization in a single field.

 Economics is the study of how people, institutions, and nations manage resources such as time, money, and materials.
 In this program, you will increase your skills in deductive reasoning, abstract and critical thinking, and your understanding of the historical, cultural, and social context of economic institutions, policies, and events.
 Economists study how behaviour reflects and responds to incentives.

 You have the opportunity to participate in the annual Roger Watts Advocacy Debate as part of a student team, with prizes of $1,000 for the first-place finishers and $500 for the runners-up.

 In your coursework, you have abundant research opportunities, including learning the techniques of empirical economic research, and completing independent readings and research as part of a directed studies course.
-The Irving K. Barber School of Arts and Sciences holds an annual undergraduate research conference on UBC’s Okanagan campus to showcase these student research projects.
+The Irving K. Barber Faculty of Arts and Social Sciences holds an annual undergraduate research conference on UBC’s Okanagan campus to showcase these student research projects.

 - Roger Watts Advocacy Debate

-- Irving K. Barber School of Arts and Sciences Undergraduate Research Conference
+- Irving K. Barber Faculty of Arts and Social Sciences Undergraduate Research Awards

 What can you do with this major after graduation?Send details